jazzyrana29/vyarna-copy/developer-guides/Frontend Standards  — VYARNA.md

 ## **Monorepo Tooling and Build Strategy** {#monorepo-tooling-and-build-strategy}

-To manage builds efficiently across hundreds of applications, we use a monorepo orchestrator (Nx):
+To manage builds efficiently across hundreds of applications, we use a monorepo orchestrator (Turborepo):

 * Detects and builds only changed applications using dependency graphs
 * Caches builds per application for CI/CD speed
 * Triggers deploys only for affected applications
 * Each application has its own `metro.config.js`, local assets, and independent versioning
-* Builds output to: `/dist/applications/<applicationId>/<version>/`
+* Builds output to: `/dist/apps/<applicationId>/<version>/`

-Preview URLs are auto-generated per commit (e.g., `https://staging.domain.com/applications/mines/preview-abc123`).
+Preview URLs are auto-generated per commit (e.g., `https://staging.domain.com/apps/mines/preview-abc123`).

 ## **UI Framework** {#ui-framework}